 Themes are important for one reason…they work.

-As Experian outlined in a 2016 study, holiday themed email messages led to a 25% increase in transaction rates and 18% increase in revenue per email when compared to non-themed emails.
+As Experian outlined in a 2016 study, holiday themed email messages led to a 25% increase in transaction rates and an 18% increase in revenue per email when compared to non-themed emails.

 While the theme that works best for your brand will depend on what you’re selling, there are a variety of options at your disposal.